KeithBremer/uri2sql/README.md

 ```

 ### Usage
+See the file server.js for an example of the function usage - feel free to modify it as needed.

 Use this function in the callback function of an express endpoint that is expected to return multiple records. `uri2sql` assumes that you have pre-processed the request using middleware such as body-parser with:
 ```
       app.use(bodyParser.urlencoded({ extended: true }));